FazleRabbbiferdaus172/falling_sand_simulator/readme.md

-this repo has a web demo of falling sand simulation. the project is was programmed in python and compiled for web with web assembly.
+this repo has a web demo of falling sand simulation. the project is programmed in python and compiled for web with web assembly.